JohnSloan8/abair/README.md

 # Aims of the Website

-The codebase for the website is designed with two audiences in mind:
+The codebase was developed for two audiences:

 - Public
 - Developers